 Time people spend stuck in traffic

-Los Angeles “wins” 1st place, with 102 hours people have spent stuck in traffic in 2017, while Moscow and New York are a close second, with 91 hours each.
+London “wins” 1st place, with 148 hours people have spent stuck in traffic in 2021.

-Seattle and Dallas seem to have it easiest, with 54 and 55 hours of wait-time in traffic, respectively — though this is still roughly 2.5 days a year of being stuck in traffic.
+Munchen and Saint Petersburg seem to have it easiest, with 77 and 75 hours of wait-time in traffic, respectively — though this is still more than 3 days a year of being stuck in traffic.

 Effects of long commutes to work

-Studies imply that long commutes affect your physical health – one study in particular claims that 19% of people who commute for more than 30 minutes view commutes as big mental and physical burdens.
+One study in particular claims that 19% of people who commute over 30 minutes view commutes as big mental and physical burdens.

 Apart from mental and physical issues, long commutes can also cause other problems.